Xapier14/Xapier14/README.md

 # 👋 Hello!

-I'm Lance, a student developer currently studying Computer Science!
+I'm Lance, a computer science graduate currently working as a Frontend Developer!

 I do a variety of projects, but they are mostly written in C#.